Data has taken over the world.

 What are the roles of a Data Science team?

 As Data Science is an emerging field in real-time evolution, the various strands and specializations aren’t always easy to pick apart.
-Here are the most common Data Science titles as they currently stand in 2022.
+Here are the most common data scientist positions and titles on data science teams as they currently stand in 2023.
+Take these as an example of what you could include in your open job description.

 Your standard Data Scientist is part Mathematician, part Statistician, and part Software, Engineer.
 Their job is to take vast amounts of noisy data, both structured and unstructured, and build models to extract patterns, insights, and meaningful conclusions.

-Data Engineers are software engineers who build the infrastructure necessary to process and access data.
-They build the virtual “pipelines” between data systems which allow Data Scientists to access this data for analytical or operational purposes.
+A Data Engineer is a software engineer who builds the infrastructure necessary to process and access data.
+Data Engineers also build the virtual “pipelines” between data systems which allow Data Scientists to access this data for analytical or operational purposes.

 As a traditional architect draws up the plans for a building and oversees its construction, Data Architects design the data management blueprints for Data Engineers to build.
 They visualize and define how data will be stored, integrated, and accessed by different users, applications, and IT systems.